-- Save Settings Now will save the programs screen position and gauge settings. - Save to EEPROM will save all configuration and service tunables in the 723PLUS EEPROM. - Load Config File will load settings from a saved Configuration File into the 723PLUS EEPROM, overwriting all previous values.
-The control must be in Configure Mode to perform this function. - Save As Config File will dump all settings from the 723PLUS controller EEPROM into a Configuration File.
+- Save Settings Now will save the programs screen position and gauge settings. - Save to EEPROM will save all configuration and service tunables in the 723PLUS EEPROM. - Load Config File will load settings from a saved Configuration File into the 723PLUS EEPROM, overwriting all previous values. - Save As Config File will dump all settings from the 723PLUS controller EEPROM into a Configuration File.